-FOR PATIENT TO SIGN

-0 51411

-Ι (full name) appoint (full name)

-as my post-ope rative caretaker for my surgery on (date) .
-I understand

-s recommend that I have qualified 24 9

-• aretaker and accept the risk of my de •

-• l information will be disclosed to my 1

-• understand that any failure on the p •

-- S, which is not responsible for my cho oice in caretaker and his/ her abilities.
-I

-remain solely r esponsible for my decision.

-Patient Signatu re: Date:

-FOR CARETAKI ER TO SIGN

-Ι (full name) agree to car re for

-during the post -operative period of 24 hours or mor re as necessary after surge ery on

-, , do not take this obligation lightly an

-or the patient properly.
-I will keep pa

-d will not disclose said information to -

-- e.
-I agree to monitor the patient's vit al signs by doing the follo wing and

-keeping a recor [·] d of my care:
+FOR PATIENT TO SIGN I (full name) appoint (full name) as my post-operative caretaker for my surgery on (date).
+I understand that the doctors recommend that I have qualified 24 hour nursing care, but I choose this person as my caretaker and accept the risk of my decision.
+I also understand that my private medical information will be disclosed to my caretaker as needed to help with my recovery.
+I also understand that any failure on the part of my caretaker does not create a liability to AFPS, which is not responsible for my choice in caretaker and his/her abilities.
+I remain solely responsible for my decision.
+Patient Signature: FOR CARETAKER TO SIGN I (full name) agree to care for during the post-operative period of 24 hours or more as necessary after surgery on (date).
+I do not take this obligation lightly and understand that I could be liable for failure to care for the patient properly.
+I will keep patient's medical information confidential and will not disclose said information to anyone except those people involved in patient's care.
+I agree to monitor the patient's vital signs by doing the following and keeping a record of my care:

-Staying in the same room as the patient; Making sure breathing is strong; Asking questions to make sure patient is able to respond; Making sure that the patient uses the restroom regularly; Giving liquids and food as directed; Giving the proper doses of medicine and recording patient's response.
-All of these measures should be done on a regular basis over the course of the ni intervals can be as frequent as every 5-15 minutes depending on the condition of patient that you are caring for.
-If I have any question at all, I will call the doctor at 3223 or other numbers that are supplied to me.
-If there is any problem, I will im call 911 and the doctor at 425 990 3223 or other numbers that are supplied to me. of the at 425 990 mediately I also understand that signing this form does not create a relationship between rAFPS; instead, my sole relationship is with the patient, who has chosen me to be caretaker.
-Any failure on my part does not make AFPS liable in any way. - My phone numbers are: Caretaker signature: Date:
+Staying in the same room as the patient;

+Making sure breathing is strong;

+Asking questions to make sure patient is able to respond;

+Making sure that the patient uses the restroom regularly;

+Giving liquids and food as directed;

+Giving the proper doses of medicine and recording patient's response.

+All of these measures should be done on a regular basis over the course of the night.
+The intervals can be as frequent as every 5-15 minutes depending on the condition of the patient that you are caring for.
+If I have any question at all, I will call the doctor at 425 990 3223 or other numbers that are supplied to me.
+If there is any problem, I will immediately call 911 and the doctor at 425 990 3223 or other numbers that are supplied to me..

+I also understand that signing this form does not create a relationship between myself and AFPS; instead, my sole relationship is with the patient, who has chosen me to be the caretaker.
+Any failure on my part does not make AFPS liable in any way.